10 Ways to Disrupt Your Call Center with Best Practices, Technology Updated

 1. Stop Pushing Your Customer to a Single Channel

 Stop pushing your customers to either just chat or just email.
-There’s a few reasons companies do this.
+There are a few reasons companies do this.
 They may not know how to do a real customer support program, or they’re too lazy to.
 It’s not cost.
-Without a great customer service program, your losing out on the opportunity to create brand loyalty, you’re losing out on the ability to engage your customer positively, and you’re missing out on opportunities for cross-sell and upsell.
+Without a great customer service program, you’re losing out on the opportunity to create brand loyalty, you’re losing out on the ability to engage your customer positively, and you’re missing out on opportunities for cross-sell and upsell.

-Using the Cloud, you can create a customer support multichannel to omnichannel platform for $200-$250 per seat per month.
+Using the Cloud, you can create a customer support multichannel or omnichannel platform for $200-$250 per seat per month.
 If you’re doing it right with cross-sell/upsell, you will make money on this program.